floodfx/undead/README.md

 * Modern, type-safe templating engine (String Templates)
 * Just another route on your existing web server

+Further `Undead` does the following:
+* Makes _normal_ things **trivial**
+  * Dynamic, validated forms that map into model objects (and vice versa)
+  * Dynamic page updates based on user actions (clicks, keys, focus, etc)
+  * Debounce and throttle user events with ease
+* Makes _hard_ things **easy**
+  * File uploads with drag-n-drop, progress, and image previews
+  * Multiplayer UIs, presence, and other real-time interactions using pub/sub
+  * Only ship diffs reducing network overhead by huge amounts (transparent to dev btw)
+* Makes _expensive_/_complicated_ things **unecessary**
+  * No need for REST or GraphQL APIs (but easier to integrate with them if you do)
+  * No need for front-end vs back-end code bases, FE vs BE state synchronization, etc
+  * No need to build or maintain a large Javascript component library
+  * No need to write Javascript period.

 ## 🦠 Current Status: Incubating / Alpha

 `Undead` is currently in the "incubating" stage.
-It is probably not yet ready for production but "it's alive!🧟" and a decent chunk of functionality is implemented along with pretty good documentation (especially the javadocs).
+It is probably not yet ready for production but "it's alive!" and a decent chunk of functionality is implemented along with pretty good documentation (especially the javadocs).
 If you aren't too afraid 👻 you can try it out and provide feedback.
 Check out working examples in the [example](src/main/java/run/undead/javalin/example)